hamidehhhs/Pricing-/Pricing for Revenue Opt.md

 Here we will review some papers concerning this subject.

 ### [Revenue management with seat inventory control method Case study China high speed railway](https://github.com/hamidehhhs/Pricing-/blob/master/paper/seat%20assignment%20model%20.pdf)
-In this work they don't want to set a price for a particular product, but their goal is to find the optimum distribution of their products with a predefined price to improve the revenue. <br/>
+In this work they don't want to set a price for a particular product, but their goal is to find the optimum distribution of their resource and products with a predefined price to improve the revenue. <br/>
 Means, they try to desing an optimum seat allocation, by varying booking limits, for a certain period of time and multiple train with different stop available for a same O-D itinerary.